Axin2015/swirly-cpp/doc/AdminGuide.md

 ### Starting ###

-The `dbrd` server is typically started as follows:
+The `scd` server is typically started as follows:

-    $ dbrd -f doobry.conf
+    $ scd -f swirly.conf

 ### Log Rotation ###